imthisahul3158/BMI-Calculator/README.md

 # BMI-Calculator
-A simple Body mass index (BMI) calculator that tells your BMI built using HTML,CSS,Javascript.
+# A simple Body mass index (BMI) calculator that tells your BMI built using HTML, CSS, Javascript.